abhimanyu19/E-commerce/README.md

-This is an E-commerce website in which the user can purchase items.
+This is an E-commerce website in which the users can purchase items.